karmada-io/website/docs/reference/karmadactl/karmadactl-commands/karmadactl_api-versions.md

 ```
       --cluster string                   Used to specify a target member cluster and only takes effect when the command's operation scope is members, for example: --operation-scope=members --cluster=member1
   -h, --help                             help for api-versions
+      --karmada-context string           The name of the kubeconfig context to use
+      --kubeconfig string                Path to the kubeconfig file to use for CLI requests.
-      --operation-scope operationScope   Used to control the operation scope of the command.
+  -s, --operation-scope operationScope   Used to control the operation scope of the command.
 The optional values are karmada and members.
 Defaults to karmada. (default karmada)
 ```

 ### Options inherited from parent commands